jrclogic/SMCDEL/README.md

 1) Use *stack* from https://www.stackage.org

 - `stack build` will compile everything.
 This might fail if one of the BDD packages written in C and C++ is missing.
-See `Makefile` for extra library paths and try `make` instead.
+In this case, install those manually and then try `stack build` again.

 - `stack install` will put two executables `smcdel` and `smcdel-web` into ~/.local/bin which should be in your PATH variable.